CharlesEngel/Dodgin-Boxes/README.md

 -Reflections

 Render scene to cubemap texture centered in the middle of the reflective cube.
 Then, when choosing which point on the cubemap to sample, reflect view vector and find where that reflected vector intersects the bounds of the room.
-Use the vector from the center of the cube to that vector to sample the cubemap.
+Use the vector from the center of the cube to that point to sample the cubemap.
 This method is still not perfect and when other objects are near the cube they tend to distort, but they are moving fast enough that it is not too noticeable.

 -Rough glass